no-garlic/lyrical/README.md

 2 - When a new card is added, make sure it is visible (scroll to it), depends on sorting, etc 2 - Use: badge.scrollIntoView({ behavior: 'smooth', block: 'center' });
-2 - Refactor using btn-generate for songId - get it from document.body instead
-2 - Double click on song page to go to Next
-2 - Create Lyrics button on names.html goes to page 2 of edit (or dblclick?)
 2 - Update LLM Costs and maybe add other models for testing 2 - Update range for Max Tokens, set better default, update range based on selected model maybe?
-2 - Update cards to check that all icons on all cards are valid (ie, thumbs up/down, X)
+2 - Update cards to check that all icons on all cards are valid (ie, thumbs up/down, X), and cursors are correct, and select-none where appropriate

-3 - Create at least 1 proper structure template in the migration 3 - Set browser title to song name
 3 - Consistent visual style across all screens
 3 - Make all modals looks the same

-3 - Add bootstrap icons to buttons
-3 - Move Next and Prev Buttons - try just under the page 3 - Review all code from LLM
+3 - Review all code from LLM
 3 - Update code documentation (use co-pilot)
 3 - Apply the LLM Rules (like exclude word, include word, start with word) in code as a final check before sending text to page